August 4, 2021. UPDATE

 *This is an ongoing situation and portions of these FAQs will be updated as circumstances change.

-SRJC will not be holding any mass gatherings on campus through the end of the spring 2021 semester.
+SRJC will not be holding any mass gatherings on campus through the end of the fall 2021 semester.

 1. How will students continue classes and how will they be kept informed?